Brief

 Racing Life sits at the intersection of two things most racing media keeps separate: racing intelligence and racing culture.
 The product reflects that on every page.

-Technically it's a three-app monorepo: a Next.js frontend (server-rendered, hydrated with TanStack Query for live odds), an Express + Postgres backend with a Bull worker queue and TimescaleDB hypertables for tracking odds movement over time, and a separate Next.js CMS where the editorial team drafts, reviews, and schedules everything with a Tiptap editor.
-Every racing entity is a first-class citizen in the data model — a horse profile, a race card, and a Lay of the Day editorial post all hydrate from the same Postgres tables.
+Technically it's a three-app monorepo.
+A Next.js frontend, server-rendered and hydrated with TanStack Query for live odds.
+An Express + Postgres backend with a Bull worker queue and TimescaleDB hypertables for odds movement over time.
+A separate Next.js CMS where the editorial team drafts, reviews, and schedules with a Tiptap editor.
+Every racing entity is modelled as a first-class type, a horse profile, a race card, and a Lay of the Day editorial post all hydrate from the same Postgres tables.

 - A deterministic builder assembles a structured brief from the database (race entrants, recent form, market movements) before any LLM is called